 In addition, in connection with the war in Ukraine and increasing military spending needs, the Polish Parliament introduced the Homeland Defence Act in 2022.
 Defence spending is expected to increase to 3 per cent of GDP from 2023 (compared with 2.4 per cent of GDP in 2022).
 The new legislation also established the Armed Forces Support Fund, the launching of which opens up new avenues for raising finance for the modernisation of the Polish Armed Forces.
-In 2023, 97.4 billion zlotys is to be allocated to national defence (compared with approximately 57 billion zlotys in 2022) as well as additional funding for the modernisation from the Armed Forces Support Fund.
+In 2024, 118.1 billion zlotys is to be allocated to national defence as well as additional funding for the modernisation from the Armed Forces Support Fund.